qbrilliance/qristal/README.md

 Qristal will be built with support for CUDA Quantum if and only if cmake detects that your system has a compatible CUDA Quantum installation.

+*Dev container*

+Alternatively, you can build Qristal in a development container, using the contents of `integrations/vscode/.devcontainer`.
+For this, the only prerequisites are

+- Docker

+- an IDE compliant with the Development Container Specification (e.g. VS Code)

 **Compilation**

 <a name="compilation"></a>